qlik-oss/corectl/docs/corectl_update.md

-## corectl reload
+## corectl update

-Reloads and saves the app after updating connections, objects and the script
+Updates connections, objects and script and saves the app

 ### Synopsis

-Reloads the app.
-Example: corectl reload --connections ./myconnections.yml --script ./myscript.qvs
+Updates connections, objects and script in the app.
+Example: corectl update

 ```
-corectl reload [flags]
+corectl update [flags]
 ```

 ### Options

 ```
       --connections string   path/to/connections.yml that contains connections that are used in the reload.
 Note that when specifying connections in the config file they are specified inline, not as a file reference!
-  -h, --help                 help for reload
+  -h, --help                 help for update
       --objects string       A list of object json paths
       --script string        path/to/reload-script.qvs that contains a qlik reload script.
 If omitted the last specified reload script for the current app is reloaded
-      --silent               Do not log reload progress
 ```

 ### Options inherited from parent commands